TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-vm-linux-cannot-connect.md

 You can reset or restart the SSH Service and reset credentials by using one of the following methods:
 - Connect to the Azure portal, and use [Reset password feature](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/troubleshoot-ssh-connection#use-the-azure-portal) to reset the SSH configuration and the credentials for the user
 - Alternatively, [perform the reset actions using CLI](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/troubleshoot-ssh-connection#use-the-azure-cli) and VMAccess extension for Linux
-- If **Reset Password** is broken because the VMAccess extension isn't working, use a [Linux recovery VM](https://docs.microsoft.com/azure-stack/operator/azure-stack-troubleshooting#troubleshoot-virtual-machines-vms)
+- If **Reset Password** is broken because the VMAccess extension isn't working, use a [Linux recovery VM to reset the password](https://docs.microsoft.com/azure-stack/operator/azure-stack-troubleshooting#troubleshoot-virtual-machines-vms)
 - If the above options fail, you can also use the [offline method of resetting the password by attaching the source OS virtual disk to another VM](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/reset-password).
 Only use this process as a last resort.
-Always try to reset a password using the Azure portal or Azure CLI first.
+Always try to reset a password using the Azure portal or Azure CLI first

 Note: If you use the VMAccess Extension to reset the password of your VM after installing the AAD Login Extension, you will need to rerun the AAD Login Extension to re-enable AAD Login for your machine.